Key takeaways

 var silent = samples.map { $0.db < thresholdDb }

-// 2) smooth runs shorter than minSilence to 'loud'
+// 2) smooth runs shorter than minSilence back to 'loud'

 let windowDuration = samples.count > 1